-Roombas and other robot vacuums cruise around your home with the press of a button or on a set schedule, helping you keep up with the never-ending shedding of pet hair.
+Roombas and other robot vacuums cruise around your home with the press of a button, helping you keep up with the never-ending shedding of pet hair.
 Although convenient, these probably won’t clean as deeply as upright or cordless models.

 Their dust bins can fill up quite quickly, especially when picking up pet hair.
-And if the robot keeps running with a full dust bin, its suction weakens.
+If the robot keeps running with a full dust bin, its suction weakens.
 In homes with mostly carpeted floors, they can have some trouble cleaning embedded hair and dust.

 Then there are the self-emptying robot models, which are more convenient for truly painless vacuuming.
-These come with a docking/cleaning station that the vacuum returns to and where it automatically empties its dust bin.
+These come with a docking/cleaning station where the vacuum automatically returns and empties its dust bin.
 Unsurprisingly, these are among the most expensive vacuums, costing upwards of $600.

 • Adjustable suction.
-Vacuums with different suction settings are a must for pet owners with different types of flooring in their home.
-Increasing the power on carpeted areas, for example, guarantees a deeper clean, necessary when picking up embedded hair.
+Vacuums with different suction settings are a must-have for pet owners with different types of flooring in their home.
+Increasing the power on carpeted areas, for example, guarantees a deeper clean that's necessary when picking up embedded hair.

 Some models also include a boost trigger, perfect for when you need some extra power on tough spots.